heythem500/skyhero-router-monitor/README.md

 ### if any of these lines failed then first install :
 🔴 <u>**Entware**</u>  <br/>
-by running "amtm" on your sh and install is using the code "ep" it's merlin related script
+by running "amtm" on your sh and install is using the code "ep" it's merlin related script <br/>
+---> download & copy project the folder into your usb

 ### to Install the 2.0 script Run these commands
 #### ym = usb name